 It was spring break, and our youngest was leaving to spend time with her cousin.
 I hugged her and whispered “I love you” then turned to get in the car.
 I couldn’t watch her walk away.
 The reality was she would be leaving again and soon.
-It wasn’t going to be a week-long trip next time – it was going to be for what seemed a lifetime.
+It wasn’t going to be a week-long trip next time – it would be for what seemed a lifetime.
 These thoughts left my emotions in a twisted mess.
 Once my husband was in the car I said: “I don’t know if my heart is ready for this again.”

 Not So Long Ago